Skip to main content

 Joint Providership Statement:

 In support of improving patient care, this activity has been planned and implemented by RUSH University Medical Center and the Teaching Kitchen Collaborative.
-RUSH University Medical Center is jointly accredited by the
+RUSH University Medical Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Credit Designation Statements